Some of the Greatest Travel and Adventure Stories For Long Car Journeys.

 Another fictional, and this time rather fantastical, travel account is The Lost World by the author of Sherlock Holmes, Sir Arthur Conan Doyle.
 The novel explores a plateau of South America where dinosaurs still roam, and the humans and ape-men that share the island with them.
 It centres on a scientist who wishes to prove the existence of the plateau, and puts his own life in peril by doing so.

-Robert Louis Stevenson.
+Treasure Island is a novel with a more seafaring flavour, written by Robert Louis Stevenson.
 Narrated by cabin boy Jim Hawkins, the novel explores the world of pirates on the sea in a voyage to the Caribbean for buried treasure and is full of swashbuckling and mystery.
-If you are intrigued by these storirs, w
+If you are intrigued by these storirs, why not check out AudioGo for audiobook CD’s and downloads to liven up your car journeys.

 4 comments: